Log Out

 Chief Information Bureau”

-In July of the second year, the POWs moved to a new permanent camp by marching four miles to the camp.
+In July 1943, the POWs moved to a new permanent camp by marching four miles to the camp.
 The sick were taken there by truck.
 At the camp, the company built three new barracks which were more comfortable and had electricity – but the light bulbs were only 10 watts – and running water, but the heating situation remained the same.
 Heat in the barracks was provided by stoves known as “patchkas” – six-foot-tall stoves – at each end of the barracks.
 Each stove could heat two rooms, but the POWs still only received one shuttle of coal each day.
 The building was divided into 10 sections with five on the ground floor and five on the second floor.
-Each section was divided into four 20 foot long double-decked sleeping bays with straw mattresses that held 8 men.
+Each section was divided into four 20-foot-long double-decked sleeping bays with straw mattresses that held 8 men.
 In all, 48 men slept in a section that was infested with lice, fleas, and bedbugs.
 There was a shelf two feet higher than the platforms for the men’s clothing and personal items.

-The latrines were located in three separate one-story buildings each connected at one end of the building to each barracks.
+The camp's latrines were located in three separate one-story buildings each connected at one end of the building to each barracks.
 To relieve themselves, the POWs used straddle-type holes in the floor.
 The Japanese had set up a latrine detail that was supposed to empty them twice a week, but they failed to enforce the rule so the latrines were unsanitary and very dirty.
 The building also contained washrooms with running cold water and concrete sinks.
 The latrines were separate from the barracks and contained approximately twenty stalls and two urinal troughs.
 In each stall, there was a twenty-four by six-inch slit in the floor headed by a splashboard.
 There was also a canteen where POWs could purchase cigarettes.
 Later they could also purchase combs, soybean jelly candy, and hair cream.

 His parents received a postcard from him written in February 1943 that they received in September.
 He wrote, “I am still alive and in fairly good health.
 Had some small attacks of indigestion, some flu this winter but have been very fortunate.
 Also managed to dodge flying missiles.
 It was pretty cold here this winter but we were given nice clothes and a fairly warm barracks.